Personal Health Information Protection Act (PHIPA)

 Other situations involving disclosure of a child's personal health information may require the written authorization of the official substitute decision-maker or the child to whom the information relates.

-Region of Peel Health Services is committed to ensuring that your personal health information is not lost, stolen, or used by anyone that should not have access to it.
-We will also ensure that it is kept private and stored and/or disposed of, in a secure way.
+Peel Region is committed to ensuring that your personal health information is not lost, stolen, or used by anyone that should not have access to it.
+We will also ensure that it is kept private and stored and disposed of, in a secure way.
 We will ensure that everyone who performs services for us protects your privacy and only uses your personal health information in the way you have agreed it can be used.

 If consent is given to let a family or legal representative have access to personal health information, these representatives may have access to those parts of the personal health record that have been identified in the consent.